Jonazan2/SoftwareRenderer/README.md

 </p>

 ## Features
 The software renderer is capable to render OBJ files with support for diffuse, normal and specular textures.
 It additionally implements a shader system that allows to change shaders in runtime.
-By using this system, I have created six main shaders to show different techniques: Phong shading, Gouraud Shading, Normal Face illumination, Clamp illumination, Tangent Space Normals as colour and a representation of the zBuffer.
+There are six main shaders to show different techniques that can be changed to at any moment by using the function keys(F1-F6): Phong shading, Gouraud Shading, Normal Face illumination, Clamp illumination, Tangent Space Normals as colour and a representation of the zBuffer.

 <p align="center">
   <img src="http://jonathanmcontreras.com/images/portfolio/renderer/zbuffer_diablo.png" height="310" width="432" alt="camera"/>